Maritime History, Archaeology,

 Archaeological investigations at the land terminus of the wharf indicated that the lower courses of headers were square hewn, with upper courses unmodified or roughly hewn on the top and bottom of the log.
 The cribbing in this location was floored with wooden planking oriented diagonally along the base of the crib (Byrd 2018: 42-43).
 Tar was noticed on the wooden remains, likely as an added layer of protection for the wooden surface or from leaks in naval stores barrels exported from the port.
 Artifacts recovered from the wharf date primarily from the 1720s to the 1770s, with a mean pipe stem date of 1759 using Binford's formula for measuring pipe stem bore holes (2018: 59).
 Additionally two tar kilns were discovered at the land terminus of the wharf, however researchers suggested that these predated the town/wharf (2018: 69).

-Wharf 03 is a wooden timber-crib style wharf located on lot 26 in the southern waterfront district of Brunswick Town.
+Wharf 03 is a wooden timber-crib style wharf located on the edge of lot 26 and lot 25 in the southern waterfront district of Brunswick Town.
 Records indicate that lot 26 was initially conveyed to Quaker planter Richard Dunn from Col. Maurice Moore on 13 February 1731.
 Early Quaker settlers found their way into North Carolina’s Cape Fear River valley beginning in the 1730’s.
 Dunn was the founding member of the Eastern Quaker meetings at Dunn's Creek in the Upper Cape Fear, which lasted until 1772 when most of his membership moved to Cross Creek.
 Dunn sold lot 26 to James Lyon on 19 February 1736.
 James Lyon arrived in the Lower Cape Fear by 1735 and lived there until his death in 1752.
 He was a planter and mariner, as well as a justice of the peace and commisioner of roads for Bladen County.
-There is no indication if Lyon or Dunn ever improved lot 26 in Brunswick.
+There is no indication if Lyon or Dunn ever settled on or improved lot 26 in Brunswick.

 In 1766, the General Assembly passed legislation requiring all ferries to establish an ordinary marked with an inscribed sign noting the structure's purpose so they, "may be the more readily and generally Known by Travellers and others" (Clark 1905: 728).
-While there is no documentation that Martindale or others built a tavern, the presence of a structure at the end of Wharf 03 on Sauthier's map suggests that this location might've fulfilled this obligation.
+While there is no documentation that Martindale or others built a tavern, the presence of a structure at the end of Wharf 03 on Sauthier's map suggests that this location might've fulfilled this obligation (see 31BW376**2).
 It is possible that the landing on lot 26 was maintained after 1762 by others who owned adjoining lots at Brunswick.

 Wharf 03 is a timber-crib style wharf that projects eastward from shore to the original river channel.
-Two stretcher timbers of the outermost crib were located.
+Two stretcher timbers of an outer crib were located.
 These contained evidence of saddle notched joinery to receive the headers and likely represent a break between cribs.
 At least 3 anchor pilings were observed within the outer crib to position the structure in place.
 Wharf 03 was uncovered by erosion of the overlying salt marsh sometime between 2017-2020.
 In 2021, the ballast fill was contained in the original square form of the wharf, as shown in the sonar data (Image 2).
 By 2024, the fill was disarticulated and scattered from dynamic wave energy.

-Ceramics recovered in 2024 from the wharf fill and surrounding area include a barley-patterned creamware plate rim, a delft bowl with a written inscription on the interior, red earthenwares, and stoneware sherds.
+Ceramics recovered in 2024 from the wharf fill and surrounding area include a barley-patterned creamware plate rim, a delft bowl with a written inscription on the interior, red coarse earthenwares, and stoneware sherds.
 Additional artifacts included a pegged leather shoe sole, pipe stem, glass liquor bottle base, a tongue-and-groove floorboard, as well as butchered cow and rib bones.

 The wharf is aligned with site 31BW376**2 on the waterfront side of Front St. in lot 26.
 This site was partially excavated by Stanley South (designated S17) who found a stone and brick foundation with an associated building depression.
 Sauthier's map denotes a wall on the west side of the building similar to the one at the Public House.
 South's observations and recovered artifacts from this structure led to the tentative interpretation of the site as a warehouse.
 If correct, it was likely built around the same time as Wharf 03 to store goods to be shipped from the landing.
 Another possibility is that the structure served as an ordinary for the ferry, which was likely moved from lot 23 to lot 26 in 1742.
 More research is required to determine the association of this feature with Wharf 03.